-Kourtney Kardashian Sizzles In Leopard Print Bikini
+Kourtney Kardashian Sizzles In Leopard-Print Bikini

 I am so excited for @poosh’s next collab.
 We designed a custom, limited-edition leopard hair turban with Aquis, which can speed up drying time up to 50% and reduce breakage and damage.
 It can also be used inside-out to wrap your hair while you sleep to help with bed head.
 My entire team loves it, and we hope you do too.
 Launching Thursday, August 15 at 9am pst on shop.poosh.com ????????♀️

-As she stated in the caption, the turban can be used to help dry your hair, or even be used on dry hair in order to keep strands silky and avoid any pesky bed head.
+As she stated in the caption, the turban can be used to help dry hair, or even be used on dry hair in order to keep strands silky and avoid any pesky bed head.

-Fans who were inspired by Kardashian’s look and wanted to pick up the accessory immediately were out of luck, though — as Kardashian explained in the caption, the piece would be launching on August 15.
-She simply provided her followers with a bit of a teaser to get them interested in perhaps purchasing the turban once it was for sale in her brand’s online shop.
+Fans who were inspired by Kardashian’s look and wanted to pick up the accessory immediately were out of luck, though — as Kardashian explained in the caption, the piece won’t be launching until August 15.
+She simply provided her followers with a bit of a teaser to get them interested in perhaps purchasing the turban once it was for sale on her brand’s online shop.

-Her followers loved the jungle-inspired look, and the snap received over 970,000 likes within about 13 hours.
+Her followers loved the jungle-inspired look, and the snap received over 970,000 likes within just 13 hours.

 Many of her followers loved the look, and a few others took the opportunity to share their compliments about Kardashian’s overall vibe in the comments section.